Mr NIKOLAY - Raising Funds for the Ukraine Crisis

 During the height of the refugee crisis in the summer of 2022, it was estimated there were up to 300,000 refugees living in Uzhhorod; a city roughly the same size as Solihull with a resident population of 115,000; a ratio of almost 3:1.

-Pictured below - our second food and aid delivery to Uzhhorod; Monday 25 April 2022 (left to right, Mr Nikolay, Zoli, Peter the Priest and Attila):
+Pictured below - our second food and aid delivery to Uzhhorod; Monday 25 April 2022 (left to right with, Zoli, Peter the Priest and Attila):

 3 ...
 LEARNING WITHOUT BORDERS SCHOOL, BUDAPEST

-This 'school' (more properly a ‘Day Care Centre’ to comply with Hungarian legislation) is situated on the fifth floor of a building occupied by ‘Obi’ (the equivalent of B&Q); they have donated the space free of charge; the furniture is being donated, much of it by Ikea.
-The walls have been beautifully decorated by Ukrainian refugee artists.
+This 'school' (more properly a ‘Day Care Centre’ to comply with Hungarian legislation) was situated on the fifth floor of a building occupied by ‘Obi’ (the equivalent of B&Q).
+The walls were been beautifully decorated by Ukrainian refugee artists.

 On Friday 22 April 2022, Migration Aid (Hungary) invited me to a meeting; they outlined their plans for the 'school'; 15 Ukrainian teachers, teaching 80 Ukrainian children, in Ukrainian; they needed funding.
 Notwithstanding the enormity of the project (18,000,000 forints; £40,000), I am humbled beyond words to have been asked; I had little option but to say 'yes'; it is, of course, a massive statement about what our community has already delivered in Budapest (and, in Uzhhorod in Ukraine).
 The centre opened to the children on Tuesday 26 April 2022; the 'official opening' was on Friday 6 May 2022.
 Initially, this was a short-term project to the end of the school year in June 2022 that directly benefited Ukrainian refugees.